-Please see this page for a full description of each permission level, as well as a walk-through on changing permissions.
+Please see this page for a full description of each permission level and a walk-through on changing permissions.

 Small Improvements integrates with several apps you may already be using.
 You can integrate your Google or Outlook calendar with our 1:1 Meetings.
-This allows your employees to sync their calendars to automatically create meetings inside Small Improvements.
+This lets your employees sync their calendars to create meetings inside Small Improvements automatically.

 If you’re using Slack, you can connect to send notifications from Small Improvements.
 Employees will get notifications about reviews, objectives, and feedback.
 You can also display Praise in your Slack account.